Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

 The saturation intensity for the pump and signal wavelength $(p,l)$ with fluorescence lifetime $\tau_f$

-If one measures cross-section values, it inherently includes Stark-manifold averaging and re-absorption/re-emission corrections, which obviates the need for explicit modeling of individual Stark sub-levels.
-Alternatively, one can derive theoretical values~\cite{MPassPump}.
-Note that, if only the absorption saturation effect is considered, the absorption saturation intensity should be derived based on the absorption cross-section.
-A uniform pumping energy $E_0=\int P_0dt$ per pass is transmitted and spatially overlapped on each traversal, yields the total overlapped energy $E_\mathrm{OL}$ after $n_\mathrm{pass}$ passes,
+Measured cross-section values include the thermal population of Stark-manifolds and reabsorption/re-emission effects, so individual Stark sublevels do not need to be modeled explicitly.
+Alternatively, theoretical cross sections can be used~\cite{MPassPump}.
+For an incident pump power $(P_0)$ from incident pump energy $E_0$, the incident pump intensity is defined as $I_\mathrm{p}= P_0/A_\mathrm{p}$ with cross-sectional area ($A_\mathrm{p}$).
+After $n_\mathrm{pass}$ passes, the transmitted pump beams spatially overlap and give the accumulated intensity $I_\mathrm{eff}^\mathrm{(p)}$ as

-Simultaneously, the effective pump intensity $I_\mathrm{eff}$ is defined with spatially overlapped energy and cross-sectional area $A_p$, which is $(I_\mathrm{eff} = d{E_\mathrm{OL}}/{A_{p}dt}=I_p)$.
-The pump intensity in the gain media depends on the number of passes and on the evolution of the local absorption coefficient $\alpha$ that is considered as effective over one pass.
-This absorption coefficient itself depends on the local intensity of the pump and on the number of the pass.
-To find the $\alpha_\mathrm{eff}$, a self-consistent equation must therefore be solved.
-The self-consistent equations Eq. (\ref{eqn:SCEq}) is derived by Eqs. (\ref{eqn:OVEq}) and (\ref{eqn:SatAbs}), under steady-state response.
+Simultaneously, the effective pump intensity ($I^\mathrm{(p)}_\mathrm{eff}$) is defined with spatially overlapped energy in unit time $(dE_\mathrm{OL}/dt)$.
+The effective pump intensity ($I^\mathrm{(p)}_\mathrm{eff}$) in the gain media depends on the number of passes and the effective local absorption coefficient $\alpha_\mathrm{eff}$ over the multi-pass pump path.
+To find the $\alpha_\mathrm{eff}$, the equation Eq. (\ref{eqn:SCEq}) must therefore be solved, which is derived by Eqs. (\ref{eqn:OVEq}) and (\ref{eqn:SatAbs}), under steady-state response